Arcath/arcath.net-gatsby/src/content/pages/about.md

 As an Engineer at Ed-IT Solutions I've built Windows domains from scratch and designed school internet connections.
 I run a cluster of VPS Web servers and provide web hosting to schools.

-I'm a component NodeJS and PHP developer.
+I'm a component NodeJS and PHP developer that has worked on websites and web applications ranging from small shop Gatsby sites to school WordPress sites and data management apps.

 ## Skills